Reader Patrick Lange left the following comment on my “Debunking Claims Made About The Child Victims Of Sandy Hook” entry:

 But still, what is ELA?
 How does it work?
 Or how is it purposted to work?
 Unfortunately we can’t answer any of these questions without first getting at least a little technical.

 In case you’re unaware, JPEGs – which is what we’re working with here – make use of lossy compression to reduce overall file size by discarding (or losing) data.
-These images will continue to lose data and degrade as they are saved, re-saved, and then re-saved again.
+These images will continue to lose data and degrade every time they are opened, edited, and saved.
 What error level analysis does is show the levels of degradation within these lossy images.
 And since pixels in unmodified images will degrade at the same rate, the end result is a consistent error level.
 However, in modified images, the altered (or modified) portion(s) will appear bright white, demonstrating a higher error level than the rest of the image.
 Now we’ve already run into our first problem with this guy’s claim here as there are no bright white areas anywhere in the Avielle Richman photo, which again is indicative of modification.
 The colors (different from bright white) that we do see are simply the result of high contrast edges.
 These are especially noticable in areas that face the sun, which is coming in from the right.
 This is all expected and normal behavior, and that is according to every piece of information regarding error levels and error level analysis that I could find on the Internet.
 I’ll post these sources at the end of my reply for anyone that is interested… or maybe doesn’t believe me.

 Now in images that have been subjected to ELA, the sections that are black correspond to the areas that have not been changed.
 This indicates a good level of compression with minimal error levels.
 This exposes another problem with our anonymous friend’s analysis, and this one really demonstrates their ignorance on the matter: there is no such thing as “abnormally dark” when you’re talking about error levels.
 Again, black – which is about as dark as you can get, I think – indicates minimal error levels.
 This is exactly what you want to see when you’re looking at an unmodified image as it shows uniform degradation.